adevinta/zoe/docs/basics/consume.md

 ### Pretty display

-We can display the result in a nicely formatted table by using the `--output table` option.
-Let's use the previous command as an example :
+Zoe can display the consumed data in a nicely formatted table by using the `--output table` option:

 ```bash tab="command"
 zoe -v --cluster local \